dale-french/south-african-id-validator/README.md

 # 🇿🇦 south-african-id-validator 🇿🇦

 Dead simple validator for South African ID numbers.
-Takes into eligibility age into account (16 years).
+Takes eligibility age into account (16 years).

 This validator returns the following if the ID Number is valid